-The first campaign has a higher initial cost.
-So you’re barely breaking even.
+The first campaign has a higher initial cost; you’re barely breaking even.

 This is what most companies are scared of.
 They worry about spending more money on keywords.

-And as a result, they put blinders on.
-They completely neglect optimizing conversions, average order values, or repurchases.
+As a result, they completely neglect optimizing conversions, average order values, or repurchases.

 So yes, they might bring in a few sales.
 But the higher costs deplete their ad budget before long.